Steiner Cut Dominants: Subdivision and gluing

-\begin{remark} If the Steiner graph $(G,T)$ is obtained by gluing two facet inducing Steiner graphs $(G_1,T_1)$ and $(G_2,T_2)$ with facet weigts $c_1$ and $c_2$, respectively, then $(G,T)$ is a facet inducing Steiner graph as well and the weights $c$ obtained from gluing $c_1$ and $c_2$ accordingly are facet weights for $(G,T)$. \end{remark}
+\ifINDICATECHANGES { \fi \begin{proposition} If the Steiner graph $(G,T)$ is obtained by gluing two facet inducing Steiner graphs $(G_1,T_1)$ and $(G_2,T_2)$ with facet weigts $c_1$ and $c_2$, respectively, then $(G,T)$ is a facet inducing Steiner graph as well and the weights obtained from gluing $c_1$ and $c_2$ accordingly are facet weights for $(G,T)$. \end{proposition} \ifINDICATECHANGES } \fi

 For the analysis of the reverse operation to gluing recall that a \emph{cut node} in a connected graph $G$ is a node $w$ for which $G\setminus w$ is not connected.

 \begin{theorem} Let $(G,T)$ be a facet inducing Steiner graph with facet weights $c$, and let $w\in V(G)$ be a cut node of $G$.
 Let $V_1\subseteq V(G)$ be the node set of one of the components of $G\setminus w$ and $V_2 := V(G\setminus w)\setminus V_1$.
 We denote by $G_1$ and $G_2$ the subgraphs of $G$ induced by $V_1\cup\{w\}$ and $V_2\cup\{w\}$, respectively, and define $T_1= (T\cap V_1) \cup\{w\}$ as well as $T_2= (T\cap V_2) \cup\{w\}$.